tinyplex/tinybase/site/guides/10_releases.md

 store.delTables();
 ```

+There are three new methods on the Store object.
+The getContent method lets you
+get the Store's Tables and Values in one call.
+The corresponding setContent
+method lets you set them simultaneously.

+The new setTransactionChanges method lets you replay TransactionChanges
+(received at the end of a transaction via listeners) into a Store, allowing you
+to take changes from one Store and apply them to another.

 There are some breaking changes in this release:

-- The way that data is provided to the doRollback function callback and
+- The way that data is provided to the DoRollback and TransactionListener
-  transaction listeners has changed.
-Where previously they received content
+  callbacks at the end of a transaction has changed.
+Where previously they
-  about changed Cell and Value content, they now receive functions that they can
+  directly received content about changed Cell and Value content, they now
-  choose to call to receive that same data.
-This has a performance improvement,
+  receive functions that they can choose to call to receive that same data.
+This
-  and also allows the callback or listener to choose between concise
+  has a performance improvement, and your callback or listener can choose
-  TransactionChanges or more verbose TransactionLog structures for that data.
+  between concise TransactionChanges or more verbose TransactionLog structures
+  for that data.

 - If you have build a custom persister, you will need to update your
   implementation.
 Most notably, the `setPersisted` function parameter is